ButterflyCurtain/T-output01/README.md

   - Generate URLs to share your formatted text
   - Recipients can view your text without needing to install anything
 - **Preview Functionality**:
-  - See your text in a Discord-inspired design before sharing
+  - See your text before sharing

 ## Directory Structure